 - Use a fork to break up the tuna.
-If using a good quality tuna, you can leave a few big chunks as they will be moist and have a lovely flavour.
-If your tuna is slightly dry, then break it up to make smaller flakes so they mix well with the other ingredients.
+If using a good quality tuna leave a few big chunks as they remain moist and give a delicious tuna flavour.
+If the tuna is slightly dry break it up to make smaller flakes so they mix well with the other ingredients.

-- Add some pickled jalapeño liquid for that extra kick, and to add a bit of acidity.
-Mix it all together and spoon it into the middle of the avocado halves.
-Serve straight away!
+- Add some pickled jalapeño liquid for that extra kick and a bit of acidity.
+Mix well and spoon into each avocado half then serve.

-Cook’s Tip: You can prepare the mixture ahead, and keep in an airtight container in the fridge till the next day.
+Cook’s Tip: Prepare the mixture ahead and keep in an airtight container in the fridge till the next day.
 Slice the avocado just before using or it will turn brown.

 Instagram – I love seeing your creations, so post a picture, tag @endofthefork and hashtag #endofthefork